 cash inside his suit coat pockets.
 Perhaps that brain surgery did not

 work.
-Her disappointment shows and assumes he has reverted to his old
+Her disappointment shows, and she assumes he has reverted to his old

 ways.
 They go their separate ways.
 Later, the oft-used rear